realdeeep/Predictive-Maintenance/README.md

 ## Overview

 This project focuses on predicting fault types and severity in mechanical bearings using sensor data.
-By leveraging MATLAB files containing accelerometer data from various bearings, we conduct a detailed analysis, perform feature engineering, and train models using Naive Bayes and Convolutional Neural Networks (CNN).
+By using MATLAB files containing accelerometer data from various bearings, we conduct a detailed analysis, perform feature engineering, and train models using Naive Bayes and Convolutional Neural Networks (CNN).

 ## Purpose